aurelienserre01/jokes_it/README.md

 ## Licence

-The project use the license ISC (check LICENSE.md).
+The project use the [ISC License](https://github.com/aurelienserre01/jokes_it/blob/main/LICENSE).